rmello4d/TheSustainableDeveloper/beyond_muscles.md

 Imagine yourself as a developer *Homo erectus* at 90 years old.
 No joints, discs, tendons or ligaments problems.

-We need to transform all these years working into a health bank for our joints and ligaments.
+The Sustainable Developer transforms his working hours into a health bank for her joints and ligaments.

 We will discuss the best postures and ideas to positively impact the developer's daily life in the Second Part of this book.